-Ph.D.
+- Ph.D.
 2003 – University of North Carolina at Chapel Hill

-M.P.A.
+- M.P.A.
 2001 – University of North Carolina at Chapel Hill

-M.A.
+- M.A.
 1999 – Wake Forest University

-B.A.
+- B.A.
 1997 – University of North Carolina at Wilmington

 Areas of Expertise

-Critical Race Studies and Black Education
+- Critical Race Studies and Black Education

-Social Context of Schooling and Urban/Rural Education
+- Social Context of Schooling (Urban & Rural)

-Interdisciplinary Foundations of Education
+- Interdisciplinary Foundations of Education

-Sherick Hughes’ research is generally focused upon four topics: critical race studies and black education; social context of schooling in urban and rural education; interdisciplinary foundations of education; and qualitative/mixed research methodology.
-He has over 60 current and forthcoming publications, including articles and reviews accepted for publication in high impact peer-reviewed journals (e.g., Educational Researcher, American Educational Research Journal, International Journal of Qualitative Studies in Education (QSE), Educational Studies, Urban Education, and Teachers College Record.
+Sherick Hughes is one of the pre-eminent scholars of critical race studies and Black education and social context of schooling in urban and rural settings.
+He has over 60 current and forthcoming publications, including articles and reviews accepted for publication in high-impact peer-reviewed journals (e.g., Educational Researcher, American Educational Research Journal, Educational Policy, International Journal of Qualitative Studies in Education (QSE), Educational Studies, Urban Review, Urban Education, and Teachers College Record.
 His work has been used widely (for example, to inform an educational equity argument before the Supreme Court of North Carolina; and to inform popular culture Netflix series, “The Patriot Act” hosted by Hasan Minaj).